The goal of copywriting isn’t just to help a business close more sales. It’s also to transform a search into a finding.

 “I´m the hero of the story.
 Don´t need to be saved.”The Hero, Regina Spektor

-In my case, the fellow copywriters told me the following: “You thought you would eat the world, but you ate your dreams.
-Even so, the future isn’t for those who want to turn around.
+Something similar I said to myself after having discovered copywriting: “You thought you would eat the world, but you ate your dreams.
+Nevertheless, the future isn’t for those who want to turn around and exit their stories.
 It’s for those who know how to turn bad luck into good luck.”

 - I didn’t do it because I was interested in LIVING TO WRITE.

-- My intention was neither to LIVE FROM WRITING since I experienced LIVING WITHOUT WRITING.
+- My intention was neither to LIVE FROM WRITING since I experienced the LIFE WITHOUT WRITING.

-- In the end, I decided not to keep trying to LIVE AND WRITE as I realized that it was impossible.
+- In the end, I decided not to keep trying to LIVE AND WRITE as I realised that it was impossible.

-In my case, the journey from exit to success was to assimilate and accept that, for me, LIVING IS WRITING.
+In my case, the journey from the (Bre)exit to success consisted in assimilation and acceptance that LIVING IS WRITING.

 Copywriting made me see that.

-Conclusion: from an old glory to a story
+Conclusion: from the old glory to a story

 “No one´s got it all.”The Hero, Regina Spektor